Covid-19 - main content

 This document provides guidance to employers about COVID-19 vaccinations.

 For general COVID-19 prevention practices, refer to the Canadian Centre for Occupational Health and Safety (CCOHS) COVID-19 resources:

 COVID-19 Health and Safety Planning for Employers, and

 Additional guidance about vaccines can be found in the CCOHS COVID-19 tip sheet COVID-19 Vaccines.

 Employers need to take every precaution reasonable in the circumstances to protect the health and safety of their workers.
 Follow guidance from your local public health authority and jurisdictional health and safety regulator on public health measures, including personal preventive practices such as mask wearing and physical distancing.

-One important measure to help prevent COVID-19 transmission is vaccination.
-Currently, vaccines are offered on a voluntary basis to anyone in Canada who would like to receive the vaccine and is 12 years and older.
+One important measure to help reduce COVID-19 transmission is vaccination.
+Currently, COVID-19 vaccines are offered on a voluntary basis to anyone in Canada who is 6 months and older.

 Considerations for Employers

-Provide support to employees (e.g., paid sick leave) who require an absence from work for experiencing side effects following a vaccination.
+- Provide support (e.g., paid sick leave) to workers who experience side effects following a vaccination.